onsip/sipjs.com/content/guides/send-message.md

 ### Sending the Message

-After the user agent has connected to the SIP server we can send the message.
+After the user agent has been created we can send the message.

-To send the message, call the `.message(target, body)` method, along with the address that the message is being sent to in the `target` variable and the message that we are sending in the `body` variable.
+To send the message, call the `.message(target, body)` method, along with the address that the message is being sent to in the `target` argument and the message that we are sending in the `body` argument.

-We will add a click event to the `<button>` element, which calls the `message()` method.
+Add a click event to the `<button>` element, that calls the `message()` method.

 <iframe